lexibank/tlopo/out/vol3/chapter11.md

 ### 2.7.
 Pangium edule, pangi, ankle-rattle tree, TP sis, solomon, Bnavangge, nalake (Flacourtiaceae)

-Pangium edule is included in this section because it is a cultivated tree (Peekel1984: 384, [Kennedy & Clarke 2004](../references.md#source-KennedyandClarke2004)) and produces a fruit the flesh of which is eaten in some places.
+Pangium edule is included in this section because it is a cultivated tree ([Peekel 1984](../references.md#source-Peekel1984): 384, [Kennedy & Clarke 2004](../references.md#source-KennedyandClarke2004)) and produces a fruit the flesh of which is eaten in some places.
 It is not a major food source.

 The tree grows 25-30 m tall, with 3-5 triangular buttresses up to 1 m in height.
 Leaves are arranged in spirals at the ends of branches.
-The fruit of wild trees contains cyano- genetic glucosides and is poisonous, but the fruit of cultivated trees is edible ([Peekel 1984](../references.md#source-Peekel1984): 384).
+The fruit of wild trees contains cyanogenetic glucosides and is poisonous, but the fruit of cultivated trees is edible ([Peekel 1984](../references.md#source-Peekel1984): 384).
 The fruit, up to 15 cm long with a rough brown skin, is enclosed in a bright yellow mesocarp and green skin.
 It contains a number of red-brown seeds, each in its own very hard case, surrounded by a soft yellow strong-smelling pulp ([French 1986](../references.md#source-French1986): 193, [Evans 1999](../references.md#source-Evans1999): 19).

 Figure 11.7     Pangium edule

 <a id="p-336"></a>

-The seed is buried for 2-3 weeks in beach sand or soaked in fresh or salt water to make it edible, then roasted and fermented (Peekel1984: 384, [Hviding 2005](../references.md#source-Hviding2005): 121, [Bourke & Allen forthcoming](../references.md#source-BourkeandAllenforthcoming)).
+The seed is buried for 2-3 weeks in beach sand or soaked in fresh or salt water to make it edible, then roasted and fermented ([Peekel 1984](../references.md#source-Peekel1984): 384, [Hviding 2005](../references.md#source-Hviding2005): 121, [Bourke & Allen forthcoming](../references.md#source-BourkeandAllenforthcoming)).
 The Sengseng of New Britain trade it as a delicacy (A. Chowning, pers. comm.).
 The practice of eating the seeds extends eastward as far as Marovo ([Evans 1999](../references.md#source-Evans1999):21), but Hviding does not mention their consumption.
 The seeds are a famine food in Vanuatu ([Walter & Sam 2002](../references.md#source-WalterandSam2002): 47).

 A well known use of P. edule seed cases in the Bismarcks, the Solomons and Vanuatu is in the manufacture of bangles and rattles for traditional dances.
 In the Solomons the leaves are heated in the fire and used to kill headlice.
 The wood is generally not regarded as suitable for construction ([Henderson & Hancock 1988](../references.md#source-HendersonandHancock1988):246, [Hviding 2005](../references.md#source-Hviding2005): 121).

-The only reconstructable term for P. edule is PEOc &ast;paRage.
+The only reconstructable term for P. edule is PEOc _&ast;paRage_.
 Given that the tree is present in the Bismarcks, it seems odd that no POc or PWOc term can be reconstructed, but this may be due to the absence of relevant data from the sources.

 <table>
 <tr>